 The Associate of Applied (AAS) degree combines vocational-technical course work with academic course work.
-In the vocational technical specialty field, the degree prepares students for employment.
-The academic area provides a broader education than would be available in a certificate program but not as broad as Associate of Arts or Associate of Science program.
+This degree focuses more on career preparation than other types of associate degrees.
+The academic area provides a broader education than would be available in a certificate program but not as broad as the Associate of Arts or Associate of Science program.